-- Before connecting the product to other devices, turn off the power for all devices.
-Before turning the power on or off for all devices, set all volume levels to minimum. - Be sure to set the volumes of all devices at their minimum levels and gradually raise the volume controls while playing the product to set the desired listening level.
+- Before connecting the instrument to other electronic components, turn off the power for all components.
+Before turning the power on or off for all components, set all volume levels to minimum. - Be sure to set the volumes of all components at their minimum levels and gradually raise the volume controls while playing the instrument to set the desired listening level.

-Handling
+Handling caution

-- Do not insert your finger or hand in any gaps on the key cover or product.
-Also take care that the key cover does not pinch your finger. - Do not insert foreign materials such as metal or paper into any openings or gaps of the product.
-Failure to observe this may cause a fire, electric shocks, or malfunctions. - Do not rest your weight on, or place heavy objects on the product, and do not use excessive force on the buttons, switches or connectors. - Keep small parts out of the reach of infants.
-Your children may accidentally swallow them. - Do not use the product or headphones for a long period of time at a high or uncomfortable volume level, since this can cause permanent hearing loss.
-If you experience any hearing loss or ringing in the ears, consult a physician. - Remove the power plug from the AC outlet before cleaning the unit.
-Failure to observe this may cause electric shocks.
+- Do not insert a finger or hand in any gaps on the key cover or instrument.
+Also take care that the key cover does not pinch your finger. - Never insert or drop paper, metallic, or other objects into the gaps on the key cover, panel or keyboard.
+This could cause physical injury to you or others, damage to the instrument or other property, or operational failure. - Do not rest your weight on, or place heavy objects on the instrument, and do not use excessive force on the buttons, switches or connectors. - Keep small parts out of the reach of infants.
+Your children may accidentally swallow them. - Do not use the instrument/device or headphones for a long period of time at a high or uncomfortable volume level, since this can cause permanent hearing loss.
+If you experience any hearing loss or ringing in the ears, consult a physician.